kubernauts/tk8/docs/en/provisioner/aws/aws.md

 You can download the TK8 CLI for Linux and Mac OSX under releases [here](https://github.com/kubernauts/tk8/releases).

-Make sure you have the sufficient permissions to create following resources in AWS
+Make sure you have sufficient permissions to create following resources in AWS

 * VPC with Public/Private Subnets, and NAT Gateways in different Availability Zones
 * EC2 instances used for bastion host, masters, etcd, and worker nodes